 In 2006, we established the U.S. Benefit Restoration Plan (the "BRP"), a nonqualified defined contribution plan, for employees whose eligible compensation is expected to exceed the IRS compensation limits for qualified plans.
 Under the BRP, participants can contribute up to 20% of their annual compensation and incentive.
 Our matching contribution under the BRP is the same as the SIP.
 Our matching contribution under this plan vests immediately to plan participants.
 Contributions under the BRP, including our match, are invested in accordance with the investment options elected by plan participants.
-Compensation expense associated with our matching contribution to the BRP was \$2 million during 2019, and \$1 million during each 2018 and 2017 which was included in "Selling, general and administrative expenses" in the Consolidated Statements of Operations.
+Compensation expense associated with our matching contribution to the BRP was \$1 million, \$2 million and \$1 million during 2020, 2019 and 2018 which was included in "Selling, general and administrative expenses" in the Consolidated Statements of Operations.